-- 37. The Programme Assessment Board oversees student progression.
-A student has the right to appeal against a decision of the Programme Assessment Board, in line with the Academic Appeals Procedure. - 38.
-Standard progression at the end of the taught part of the programme is completion of 120 credits with passing grades.
-Such students will be eligible to proceed to the dissertation or project or final block of study/credits. - 39.
-The Programme Assessment Board (PAB) may opt to condone one module of up to 20 credits with an overall grade of MF.
-Condonement may be used at the end of year PAB only if a student has no more than 40 credits outstanding.
-Students who have a module condoned will receive a grade point of 1.0 for that module, for the purposes of calculating Distinctions and Merits.
-Condonement may not be applied where a module has been identified as a Core Prerequisite, integral to achievement of the stage learning outcomes, or is required as part of Professional, Statutory and Regulatory Body's (PSRB) validation. - 40.
-Students who have passed at least 100 credits at the end of the taught programme, and have a grade of MF in no more than 20 credits for which there is a reassessment attempt still available, will be permitted to proceed to the dissertation or project or final block of study/credits.
-They must pass the failed module at the reassessment diet in order to be considered for the award of a Master's degree. - 41.
+- 39. Students who have passed at least 100 credits and have a grade of MF in no more than 15 or 20 credits for which there is a reassessment attempt still available, will be permitted to proceed to the dissertation or project or final block/stage of study/credits.
+They must pass the failed module at the reassessment diet or module resit in order to be considered for the award of a Master's degree, unless condonement is available. - 40.
 All other students will be unable to progress to the dissertation or project or final block of study/credits until they have completed any reassessment and passed 120 credits.
-Students who have not passed 120 credits after reassessment will normally be withdrawn from study, and awarded a Postgraduate Certificate, if eligible. - 42.
+Students who have not passed 120 credits after reassessment will normally be withdrawn from study, and awarded a Postgraduate Certificate, if eligible. - 41.
 Those following a degree programme on a part-time basis will progress on the same basis as above, will be expected to pass at least half the credit (except where there are professional/programme requirements) for which they have registered in each academic year, and must be able to complete within the maximum period of study.